FRRouting/frr/doc/user/ospf_fundamentals.rst

-  The ID of the LSA, which is typically derived in some way from the information the LSA describes, e.g. a Router LSA uses the Router ID as the LSA ID, a Network LSA will have the IP address of the :abbr:`DR` as its LSA ID@.
+  The ID of the LSA, which is typically derived in some way from the information the LSA describes, e.g. a Router LSA uses the Router ID as the LSA ID, a Network LSA will have the IP address of the :abbr:`DR` as its LSA ID.

-  The combination of the Type, ID and Advertising Router ID must uniquely identify the :abbr:`LSA`@.
+  The combination of the Type, ID and Advertising Router ID must uniquely identify the :abbr:`LSA`.
 There can however be multiple instances of an LSA with the same Type, LSA ID and Advertising Router ID, see :ref:`OSPF_LSA_sequence_number,,LSA_Sequence_Number`.